Skip to main content

 • The limit on each account is set to the specific payment amount.

-• Internal controls such as Merchant Category Code (MCC) blocks, spend limits, timeframes and account expiration dates can be used for increased control.
+• Internal controls such as Merchant Category Code (MCC) blocks, spend limits, timeframes, and account expiration dates can be used for increased control.

 • Agencies also have the ability to append accounting data for seamless reconciliation.